Ceyene/Ceyene/README.md

 <h2 align="center">Welcome to my GitHub!
 My name is Cynthia Romero </h2>
 <p align="center">I'm a Front End Web Developer from Córdoba, Argentina.
-React is what I'm using most right now, but I'm open to learn any other JS libraries in the future.
+Currently expanding my knowledge, to become a Full Stack Developer.
-When I'm not developing, you can find me watching series on Netflix, reading some fantasy or crime novels or writing my own stories for my literature blog.</p>
+When I'm not coding, you can find me watching series on Netflix, reading some fantasy or crime novels or writing my own stories for my literature blog.</p>

 <hr>